 Program overview

-Students are required to complete an online iTEP placement test or submit an accepted proficiency test score, such as IELTS or TOEFL, to determine their starting level.
-The program runs for a duration of one semester, with specific dates for each term:
+Students are required to complete an online iTEP placement test or submit an accepted proficiency test score to determine their starting level.
+The program runs multiple sessions throughout the year:

 Featured Experiences